jesababon/express-crud-hp/readme.md

 ## Submission

-Homework is due by **11:00 Tonight**!
+Homework is due by **11:00 Thursday**!
 Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/how-to-queue-with-TAs.md) for queuing.
 Follow the normal [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/homework-policy.md), remember to include a link to your **repo**.